-Basis Direct Tax Indirect Tax Meaning Direct tax is referred to as the tax, levied on person's income and wealth and is paid directly to the government Nature Progressive in nature i.e., higher tax is levied on a person earning higher income and vice versa.
-0 1 Incidence and Impact Falls on the same person.
+Basis Direct Tax Indirect Tax Meaning Direct tax is referred to as the tax, levied on person's income and wealth and is paid directly to the government Indirect Tax is referred to as the tax, levied on a person who consumes the goods and services and is paid indirectly to the government.
+Nature Progressive in nature i.e., higher tax is levied on a person earning higher income and vice versa.
+Regressive in nature i.e., all persons will bear equal wrath of tax on goods or service consumed by them irrespective of their ability.
+Incidence and Impact Falls on the same person.
 Assessee, himself bears such taxes.
 Thus, it pinches the taxpayer.
 Falls on different person.
 Tax is recovered from the assessee, who passes such burden to another person.
 Thus, it does not pinch the taxpayer.
-Example Income Tax GST, Custom Duty Evasion Tax evasion is possible Tax evasion is hardly possible because i is included in the price of the goods and services.
+Example Income Tax GST, Custom Duty Evasion Tax evasion is possible Tax evasion is hardly possible because it is included in the price of the goods and services.
 Inflation Direct tax helps in reducing the inflation.
-Cost of goods and services increases due to levy of indirect tax thus indirect taxes promote inflation.
-However, sometimes it is useful tool to promote social welfare by checking the consumption of harmful goods or sin goods through higher rate of tax.
+Cost of goods and services increases du to levy of indirect tax thus indirect taxe promote inflation.
+However, sometime it is useful tool to promote social welfar by checking the consumption of harmfu goods or sin goods through higher rate of tax.
 Imposition and collection Imposed on and collected from the same person Imposed on and collected from consumers of goods and services but paid and deposited by the assessee.
 Burden Cannot be shifted Can be shifted Event Taxable income of the assessee Supply of goods and services